jonsamwell/ngx-http-batcher/README.md

 // Having this as an exported function enabled AOT complication as well :-) export function httpBatchConfigurationFactory() {
   return new HttpBatchConfigurationCollection([
+    // this is a basic configuration object see  [Configuration Object Options](#configuration)
-    new HttpBatchConfiguration({
+    // for more information on all the options new HttpBatchConfiguration({
       rootEndpointUrl: "https://api.myservice.com",
       batchEndpointUrl: "https://api.myservice.com/$batch"